astrocelestialgirl/AstroCelestialGirl/README.md

 ## 🌸 Who am I?

-just a creative soul who loves turning ideas into beautiful web experiences 💜 somewhere between a beginner and intermediate — figuring it out one project at a time 🌌
+just a creative soul who loves turning ideas into beautiful web experiences 💜 <br>
+somewhere between a beginner and intermediate — figuring it out one project at a time 🌌 <br>

-no personal details here — just code, creativity, and a love for all things celestial 🌠
+no personal details here — just code, creativity, and a love for all things celestial 🌠 <br>

 ---